safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 be able to do this on a constant basis.

 The devices would need to be in close enough proximity with users to establish a contact in the first place.
-And since the RiskDistribution function factors in the number of ViralTokens that have been authorised by a particular ActivityStartKey, we can tweak this to limit the impact of such attacks and make them ever more expensive.
+And since the `ViralDistribution` function factors in the number of Viral Tokens that are minted, we can tweak this to limit the impact of such attacks and make them ever more expensive.

 ### Use of Crafted Clean Profiles